Advanced Level Courses

 MAAC3793East Coast Music (O) (Cross-Listed: CCS 3793, MUS 3793)3 ch (3C)

-The relationship between music and East Coast identity is the focus of this course that covers a range of music styles, regional differences, and contemporary modes.
-The theme uniting the various case studies is the importance of music to the region's culture(s).
-The subject also allows for a broader reflection on music's importance to identity.
-Topics may range from Cape Breton fiddle, through Halifax hip-hop.
+Explore the relationship between music and East Coast identity is the focus of this course that covers a range of music styles, regional differences, and contemporary modes.
+The theme uniting the various case studies is the importance of music to the region’s culture(s).
+The subject also allows for a broader reflection on music’s importance to identity.
+Topics may range from Cape Breton fiddle, through to Halifax hip-hop.
+NOTE: Credit can only be obtained for one of CCS 3793, MAAC 3793, MUS 3793.

 MAAC3999Editing and Post Production (A) (Cross-Listed: FILM3999)3 ch (3C/WS)